 Access to healthy options such as quality food and exercise is not equally dispersed among populations.
 The United States has reached a point where almost 1 in 3 children and teens qualify as overweight or obese.
-Obesity is connected with further ailments such as heart disease, type 2 diabetes and asthma.
-Healthy eating and exercise reduce the risks of obesity, yet only 42 percent of kids get the recommended amount of daily activity, and only 10 percent are eating a recommended amount of vegetables.1 Access to and instruction in healthy lifestyles can promote healthy habits and bring further rewards in how students feels about themselves and their mental and physical energy.
+A Heritage Foundation report recently stated that 71 percent of Americans between 17 and 24 years of age-or 24 million of the 34 million young people in our country-are ineligible to serve in the United States military due to health problems, citing lack of physical fitness, drug use, and a criminal history as primary reasons for disqualification from the military.
+Thus access to and instruction in healthy lifestyles can promote healthy habits and bring further rewards in how students feels about themselves and their mental and physical energy.
 Parents know this, which is why 8 in 10 want an afterschool program that provides physical activity, and 7 in 10 want programs that offer healthy meals and snacks.